Sykkylven Municipality

 Sykkylven is a municipality in Møre og Romsdal county, Norway.
 It is part of the Sunnmøre region.
 The administrative centre is the village of Aure.
-Other villages in the municipality include Ikornnes, Straumgjerde, and Tusvik.
+Other villages in the municipality include Ikornnes, Straumgjerde, and Tusvika.

-The 338 km2 municipality is the 252nd largest by area out of the 356 municipalities in Norway.
-Sykkylven is the 135th most populous municipality in Norway with a population of 7,558.
-The municipality's population density is 22.5 PD/km2 and its population has decreased by 1.4% over the previous 10-year period.
+The 338 km2 municipality is the 252nd largest by area out of the 357 municipalities in Norway.
+Sykkylven Municipality is the 136th most populous municipality in Norway, with a population of 7,617.
+The municipality's population density is 22.5 PD/km2 and its population has decreased by 1.5% over the previous 10-year period.

 General information

-The municipality of Sykkylven was established on 1 August 1883 when it was separated from Ørskog Municipality.
-The initial population was 2,029.
+The municipality of Sykkylven was established on 1 August 1883 when the large Ørskog Municipality was divided into two: the southern part became Sykkylven Municipality (population: 2,029) and the northern part remained as (a smaller) Ørskog Municipality (population: 1,735).
 On 1 June 1955, the Søvik-Ramstad area of Ørskog Municipality (population: 348) on the southern side of the Storfjorden was transferred to Sykkylven Municipality.